-Stephanie Edwards or Kristy Mack-Fett Executive Director 12606 Culver Blvd.
-Los Angeles, CA 90066 310-827-5511
+Stephanie Edwards or Kristy Mack-Fett Executive Director(s) 12870 Panama Street Los Angeles, CA 90066 310-827-5511

-The Executive Director or designee shall ensure that the compliance officer(s) designated to investigate complaints are knowledgeable about the laws and programs for which they are responsible.
-The compliance officer may have access to legal counsel as determined by the Executive Director or designee.
+The Executive Director or designee shall ensure that employees designated to investigate complaints are knowledgeable about the laws and programs for which they are responsible.
+Designated employees may have access to legal counsel as determined by the Executive Director or designee.